Rev Jack's sermon can be viewed on video RIGHT HERE

 Who is this Holy Ghost and why is he here?

 We worship the One True God, a triune God, that is Three in One; Father, Son and Holy Ghost.
-Most people have no trouble understanding the concept of God the Father, Christians seem to get God the Son, but many seem to have a difficulty with the Holy Ghost, that Third God Guy.
+Most people have no trouble understanding the concept of God the Father, Christians seem to get God the Son, but many seem to have a difficulty with the Holy Ghost, the Third God Guy.

 The Holy Ghost has been there since the beginning.
 He breathed life into the world, yet His actions seemed to be sporadic until Pentecost.